π Tatbot VLA Plan 3 β Training on stroke_tool datasets and MCP inference toolΒΆ

 Policy training configsΒΆ

-Guidance uses the same policy families as in docs/models/claude_vla_guide.md
+Guidance uses the same policy families as in docs/models/claude_vla_guide.md.

 Choose policy:

-as needed.Observation length vs. action chunking:
+smolvlafor faster iteration orpi0as needed.Observation length vs. action chunking:

 Typical:

-to match stroke pose steps.If training on sequences spanning multiple poses, adjust accordingly.
+n_obs_steps = 1,chunk_size = 50,n_action_steps = 50to match stroke pose steps.If training on sequences spanning multiple poses, adjust accordingly.

 Image size and preprocessing: ensure to match camera output (e.g., 512Γ512 with padding for SmolVLA).

-Example commands (adjust flags to your CLI wrapper; standardize outputs under outputs/train/
+Example commands (adjust flags to your CLI wrapper; standardize outputs under outputs/train/):

 SmolVLA finetune from base on a local dataset root: